Cheapest Washington County Heating Oil Price History

 Short Term Trends

-Washington’s overall oil usage varies annually correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ furnaces need to burn additional heating oil to keep the house warm inside.
+Washington’s overall oil use fluctuates annually primarily depending on how cold each winter is.
+As the temperature outside drops, homes’ heating systems need to burn more and more heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Washington was 32.1°F, which was 3.9°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature